Pereirajpf/NetLogo_fish_model/README.md

 # NetLogo_fish_model
-A model about fish and trying to kill them
+A model about fish and trying to kill them.

+by:
+- João Pereira
+- Ricardo Ferraz
+- Zè Carlos Almeida